a0m0rajab/rnr-base-bare/README.md

 - [React native Reusables](https://github.com/mrzachnugent/react-native-reusables) as UI library using [nativewind](https://www.nativewind.dev/)
 - [https://supabase.com/](https://supabase.com/) for the database an auth

+## screens

+the app contains the next screens:
+- sign up/log in screen
+- profile editing screen
+- cards screen
+- user profile screen

+which all uses expo router and have the minimum running example to start on top of it.

 ## Setting up:

 You need to have a supabase database and update the `.env` with the related links to get the project up.

 As for the database you can start with [supabase template](https://supabase.com/docs/guides/getting-started/tutorials/with-expo-react-native#set-up-the-database-schema), user management script, and run it to work with that.

 ## Get started